Vongolia11/ECT-HDGCN/README.md

 ## 🧭 Projection Directions

-An important empirical finding concerns ECT projection directions:

 - A small number of fixed, approximately orthogonal directions is sufficient
 - Learnable directions do not improve performance
 - Fixed directions are more stable and efficient

-Directions are initialized using uniformly distributed vectors on the sphere and kept fixed during training.
+Directions are initialized uniformly on the sphere and kept fixed during training.

 ---